-Publicly available records indicate that a class action lawsuit has been filed on behalf of investors in Intellipharmaceutics International Inc. (NASDAQ:IPCI) in connection to alleged violations of securities laws by IPCI.
-Fitapelli Kurta is interested in hearing from investors who have complaints regarding investments made in Intellipharmaceutics International between January 14, 2016 and July 26, 2017.
+Publicly available records indicate that a class action lawsuit has been filed on behalf of investors in Edge Therapeutics (NASDAQ:EDGE) in connection to alleged violations of securities laws by EDGE.
+Fitapelli Kurta is interested in hearing from investors who have complaints regarding investments made in Therapeutics between December 29, 2017 and March 27, 2018.

 The class action complaint specifically alleges that during the period in question, EDGE might have provided false and/or misleading material information, and/or failed to disclose adverse material information to the public, namely: that EG-1962, the company’s lead product candidate, was likely to fail its futility analysis in the NEWTON 2 study; and that consequently the company’s financial statements, as well as its statements to the public about its business, operations and prospects during the relevant period, were false and misleading.
 The company disclosed on March 28, 2018, that “a pre-specified interim analysis on data from the Day 90 visit of the first 210 subjects randomized and treated in the Phase 3 NEWTON 2 study of EG-1962 demonstrated a low probability of achieving a statistically-significant difference compared to the standard of care in the study’s primary endpoint, if the study is fully enrolled.”
 The company’s Data Monitoring Committee had recommended, in connection to this, that based on its conclusion that the study was unlikely to meet its primary endpoint, the study should be halted.
 The company announced that as a result of this recommendation, it had decided to end the Phase 3 NEWTON 2 study.
 After this news was announced, the company’s stock declined about 92%, or $14.28/share, closing at $1.31/share on that day.
 The complaint alleges that when true facts came to light, investors suffered losses.